Mighty147/collage-project/README.md

 # collage-project
-is is my first project
+This is my first project
+Author-priya